Gabriel Jönsson

 Gabriel Jönsson (18 July 1892 – 23 April 1984) was a Swedish author and poet.
 He is best known for his works inspired by Öresund and farming.
 He was one of the first members of the Scanian Academy in Sweden.

 Early life

 Jönsson was born into a Baptist family.
-His father, Peter, was a seaman, but due to back injuries caused by carrying bricks, he started a trading post in Ålabodarna, and later on the island Hven, Husvik.
+His father, Peter, was a seaman, but due to back injuries caused by carrying bricks, he started a trading post in Ålabodarna, and later on the island Ven, Husvik.
 Jönsson's mother was hired to work at the Husvik store and later married Jönsson's father.
 Peter Jönsson died in 1901, when Jönsson was 7.
 At that time he had two brothers and one sister.

 Jönsson’s wish was to become a seaman like his father, but his mother, a businesswoman, wanted him to be educated.
 She paid for her three sons' education.
 Jönsson studied first in Helsingborg, at the Högre Allmänna Läroverket "Higher Public Learning Institute" and later at Lund University, although he did not graduate.